kudelskisecurity/oramfs/README.md

 To achieve the best performance, make sure to build or run using `cargo`'s `--release` flag and to pass the `RUSTFLAGS="-Ctarget-cpu=native"` environment variable.

+## Usage on SSD or flash storage

+For each read or write operation, the ORAM scheme actually performs multiple operations under the scenes.
+Even for read operations, underlying write operations are performed.
+This can significantly reduce the lifespan of SSDs.

 # Testing

 Run tests with `cargo test --release`